Layla Baalbaki: Activism

-Layla Balabakki is an advocate for gender equality, freedom of expression, and social reform.
+Balabakki was an advocate for gender equality, freedom of expression, and social reform.
 In May 1959, Balabakki delivered her "We Without Masks" address, a speech about the socialization of Lebanese youth.
 She pointed how Lebanese youth grow up to "be ashamed of their bodies and to fight every sensation" that erupts from sexual curiosity.
 In contrast, American and European youth experience more freedom, growing up with exposure to Elvis Presley and Seven-Up.
 Balabakki gave these examples hoping to inspire a social rebellion that would modernize the state.

+Death

+Layla Balabakki died on 17 October 2023, at the age of 87.